sCrypt-Inc/specification/docs/functions.rst

 Library Functions
 =================
-The following functions come with Scrypt and are availabe globally.
+The following functions come with sCrypt and are availabe globally.

 Math
 ----